Here are important tips for keeping your child safe when they travel in something other than a car or truck.

 Riding in a motor home

-The only safe place for a child travelling in a motor home is in the front, forward-facing passenger seat, next to the driver, assuming that it has the anchor for the tether strap (if required).
-If this seat has active air bags, they must be turned off, as air bags are designed to protect larger passengers, but can seriously hurt a child.
+- The only safe place for your child travelling in a motor home is in the front, forward-facing passenger seat, next to the driver, assuming that it has the anchor for the tether strap (if required).
+If this seat has active air bags, they must be turned off.
+Air bags are designed to protect larger passengers but can seriously hurt a child.

-Passenger seats located behind the driver are usually not secured to the motor home in the same manner as the driver’s and front passenger’s seat, and in the event of a collision, they can become dislodged more easily.
+- Passenger seats located behind the driver are usually not secured to the motor home in the same manner as the driver’s and front passenger’s seat.
+In the event of a collision, these seats can become dislodged more easily.
 Parents can ask the motor home dealership for more information on passenger seats.
 In addition, many motor homes have side-facing seats.
 Children’s car seats are designed specifically to protect children either rear-facing or forward-facing and cannot be placed in seats that face sideways.

-If there are not enough forward-facing seats to accommodate the number of children properly, they cannot ride in a motor home.
+- If there are not enough forward-facing seats to accommodate the number of children properly, they cannot ride in a motor home.
 Experts agree that it is better to follow behind a motor home in a vehicle with the children in their appropriate car seats, in the back seat of the vehicle.
-Parents may wish to contact Transport Canada for more information.
+Contact Transport Canada for more information.